 Where do you recommend I park?

-Our interim home at 103 College Farm Road features FREE parking in the lot directly behind the building.
+Our interim home at 103 College Farm Road features a parking lot directly behind the building.

 Is George Street Playhouse handicapped-accessible?